 Here is a closer look of what came out of our air ducts:

 Believe it or not, these filters started out green in color!

 Now I know why it smelled like smoke…they actually found a pack of cigarettes in the air-ducts ( in addition to a lot else, as you can see from the pictures above).

 So if you suffer from allergies, have funky smells in your home, have moved into a new home like my family, or simply want to create a healthier breathing environment for your family, I would consider looking into having your air ducts cleaned.

 Just make sure to follow our guidelines above to ensure that you bring the best person for the job into your home!
 (Of course, if you live in the Nashville area, give Mr. B’s Air Ducts a call… and tell him Sami says hi!)

 For more home cleaning and moving tips, check out my house posts!

-I was not paid for this article; rather I asked Mr. B if I could share his wisdom because I was so impressed with the time he took on the phone with me (on multiple occasions!)…though he did give me a bit of a discount in return for sharing my honest experience here
+I didn’t receive compensation for this article; rather I asked Mr. B if I could share his wisdom because I was so impressed with the time he took on the phone with me (on multiple occasions!)…though he did give me a bit of a discount in return for sharing my honest experience here 🙂